-lately I have been discussing how to make your own simple skin creams.
+Lately, we have been looking at how to make your own simple skin creams.

 For the purpose of this article let’s look at the method of heating and mixing procedure.